tenforce/uv-dpu-l-sparqlToVirtuoso/README.md

 ### Technical notes

-* Executes a SPARUL query in a virtuoso instance.
+* Executes ISQL in a virtuoso instance.